kaz-yos/eval-in-repl/README.md

 ;; (setq eir-jump-after-eval nil)

 ;; Place REPL on the left if starting with one window.
-;; This works only for IELM, Python, Hy, and shell.
+;; This currently works only for:
+;; IELM, Python, Hy, shell
 (setq eir-repl-placement 'left)

+;; Uncomment if you always prefer the two-window layout.
+;; Which side the REPL takes is rather erratic.
+;; (setq eir-delete-other-windows t)

 ;;; ielm support (for emacs lisp)
 (require 'eval-in-repl-ielm)